GET 10% OFF on all Annual Plans. Use Code - FETCH2024

 Yes, you can definitely scrape that data but to be honest the method is not so simple and straightforward.
 If you are a beginner then you should have a basic understanding of how web scraping with Python works.

-You can also read a guide on web scraping with Python and Selenium to better understand the role of headless browsers when it comes to scraping a website that is protected by WAF.
+You can also read a guide on web scraping with Python and Selenium to better understand the role of headless browsers when scraping a website protected by WAF.

 Authentication Mechanism